tsouche/learn-docker/tutorial.md

 ### Conclusion of Part 5

-You learned that stacks are inter-related services all running in concert, and that -- surprise! -- you’ve been using stacks since Part three of this tutorial.
-You learned that to add more services to your stack, you insert

-them in your Compose file.
-Finally, you learned that by using a combination

-of placement constraints and volumes you can create a permanent home for

-persisting data, so that your app’s data survives when the container is torn

-down and redeployed.
+You learned that stacks are inter-related services all running in concert, and that -- surprise! -- you’ve been using stacks since Part 3 of this tutorial.
+You learned that to add more services to your stack, you insert them in your Compose file.
+Finally, you learned that by using a combination of placement constraints and volumes you can create a permanent home for persisting data, so that your app’s data survives when the container is torn down and redeployed.

+***

 ## Appendix - installation script